samphibian/cs380-final-project/README.md

     * Displays all of the contact methods and their estimated response time for a particular member

 \* note that getUserConflict gets the Conflicts of a user based on the current date..
 Since that information is necessary for some of the pure functions, I used unsafePerformIO rather than depurify the functions.

+I had difficulties getting started due to problems accessing localhost via SSH-ing and due to having conflicting packages locally on the lab machines.
+After figuring out what the problems were, I spent a while setting up a VirtualBox machine that I could work from and install packages to without having to worry about previous packages.

+Thanks to servant's tutorials and documentation, setting up the server itself was quite simple.
+However, I had problems having both /users and /groups api calls, so I ended up scrapping that and just making it so that groups can only be found in the context of users.
+I also spent a lot of time experimenting with different databases to try to add \users\new ..., \users\groups\new ..., and \users\:id\conflicts\new endpoints, but was unable to get it to work.

 TODO:
   * add data manipulation/saving abilities by adding a database